-The Pro 12.9 elliptical, along with its big brother, the Pro 16.9, were introduced for the 2016 model year, representing the top end of ProForm's offerings.
+The SMART Pro 12.9 elliptical, along with its big brother, the Pro 16.9, were recently updated, and represent the top end of ProForm's offerings.
 With a web-enabled touch screen, easy assembly and iFit technology, this one's sure to be a big seller for the company.

 Let's take a closer look at the specs...

 UPDATE: As of early 2021 the Pro 12.9 has been discontinued and replaced by the all new ProForm Pro E14.
 Check out our review of that new model.

 The current Pro Series consists of the Pro 12.9, which replaced the 12.0, as well as the base Pro 9.9 and the top end Pro 16.9 elliptical.

 The Pro 12.9 comes with a 7" touch screen, which is the only real difference between it and the Pro 16.9.
 That model comes with a larger 10" touch screen.

 (Note that the base Pro 9.9 has a backlit display with no touch capability.)

 Other than that, they share many of the same features.
 There is iFit built into the machine which gives you access to personal trainer designed workout programs on top of the 35 included with the machine.

 You also get Google map integration to virtually train anywhere in the world.
 You can watch the maps on your elliptical or on your tablet, and it's as if you are actually training there which is a very cool feature.